Understanding Color Blindness: Can You Become a Pilot? FAA Rules and Your Options - Flight School Los Angeles

 Can You Become a Pilot If You’re Color Blind?
 Final Thoughts

 Being color blind doesn’t mean you have to give up on your aviation dreams.
-While the FAA does have strict color vision standards, there are several alternative testing options that can allow you to qualify for a medical certificate without restrictions.
+While the FAA does have strict color vision standards, there are three accepted tests, and passing any one of them qualifies you for a medical certificate with no color vision limitation.

 If you’re serious about becoming a pilot: